vssukharev/c3lox/README.md

 # c3lox

-C3Lox - is my implementation for Lox interpreter in this book https://craftinginterpreters.com/ but written in C3 (https://c3-lang.org/).
+C3Lox - is my implementation for Lox interpreter from this book https://craftinginterpreters.com/ but written in C3 (https://c3-lang.org/).

 ## Build